 You [ships] are loosed from your moorings, and are free; I am fast in my chains, and am a slave!
 You move merrily before the gentle gale, and I sadly before the bloody whip!
 You are freedom’s swift-winged angels, that fly round the world; I am confined in bands of iron!
 O that I were free!
 O, that I were on one of your gallant decks, and under your protecting wing!
 Alas! betwixt me and you, the turbid waters roll.
 Go on, go on.
 O that I could also go! … Meanwhile, I will try to bear up under the yoke.
 I am not the only slave in the world.
 Why should I fret?
 I can bear as much as any of them.
 Besides, I am but a boy, and all boys are bound to someone.
 It may be that my misery in slavery will only increase my happiness when I get free.
 There is a better day coming.

 Winston Brady grew up in Washington DC, and attended a Classical school, to which he attributes his love of reading the great books.
-He received a BA in English from the College of William and Mary, a Master of Divinity at Southeastern Baptist Theological Seminary, and an MBA from the University of North Carolina at Chapel Hill.
-He has taught at Thales Academy since 2011, and serves as the Dean of Academics at Thales Academy, helping to produce and develop curricular resources for their program.
+He received a Master of Divinity at Southeastern Baptist Theological Seminary and an MBA from the University of North Carolina at Chapel Hill.
+He has taught at Thales Academy since 2011, and serves as the Dean of Academics at Thales Academy.
 He and his wife Rachel live in Wake Forest, North Carolina with their two boys, Hunter and Jack.

-If you enjoyed this post, try some of our other pieces here at the journal, such as this author profile of Plutarch, this “Great Conversation” post on the idea of oligarchy, or this series from Dr. Anika Prather on the role of the Classics in the history of Black education.
+If you enjoyed this piece, you might some of our other material here at the Journal, such as this author profile of Plutarch, this “Great Conversation” post on the idea of oligarchy, or this series from Dr. Anika Prather on the role of the Classics in the history of Black education.